Rafael Devers Player Props: Red Sox vs. Guardians

-The Boston Red Sox, including Rafael Devers (.282 slugging percentage in past 10 games, including zero homers), take on starting pitcher Tanner Bibee and the Cleveland Guardians at Progressive Field, Wednesday at 7:10 PM ET.
+The Boston Red Sox, including Rafael Devers (.308 slugging percentage in past 10 games, including zero home run), take on starter Aaron Civale and the Cleveland Guardians at Progressive Field, Thursday at 7:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Guardians.
+He strung together two hits (going 2-for-4 with an RBI) in his last appearance against the Guardians.

 Rafael Devers Game Info & Props vs. the Guardians